skip navigation

 Concussion Training

-NEW: MN Concussion Law and Required Training
+Coaches: MN Concussion Law and Required Training

 The Minnesota Legislature recently passed a "Concussion Law" which requires any municipality, business, school district or nonprofit organization that organizes a youth athletic activity and charges a fee to follow the statute's requirements, including implementing concussion training and education to improve player safety and establish safe return-to-play policies for athletes who sustain a concussion.